-No matter how diligent the work a professional has been in designing the best system, if his/her work is altered in a way that would negatively affect its performance.
+No matter how diligent the work a professional has been in designing the best system if his/her work is altered in a way that would negatively affect its performance.
 Clients should understand the importance of maintaining the main designers involved in the process all the way to the completion of the project.
 No one would be so interested and care about the design integrity as the group responsible for developing and testing the concept.
 Of course, apart from the client.

-Global or local market forces, technical and professional capabilities of fabricator/installer, project cost management, project schedule, lead time, etc. When any of these items can clearly create a limiting factor, for instance – lack of access to a certain material – and this is known during the design process time, it is important important for owners or managers to make this clear to design team early on.
-The lack of critical information in early stages of development can lead to significant waste of time and ultimately to an unfeasible design solution.
+Global or local market forces, technical and professional capabilities of fabricator/installer, project cost management, project schedule, lead time, etc. When any of these items can clearly create a limiting factor, for instance – lack of access to a certain material – and this is known during the design process time, it is important for owners or managers to make this clear to the design team early on.
+The lack of critical information in the early stages of development can lead to significant waste of time and ultimately to an unfeasible design solution.

 The Congress Center Located Towards the North West Side of the Expo District Along the Cultural Axis